LacrouxRaoni/42_cpp_piscine/module08/README.md

 ## About

-This is the final module of the CPP Piscine, where we learn about the Standard Template Library (STL) in C++.
-This module prepares us for our next challenge: building our own containers.
+In this module, we learn about containers and the Standard Template Library (STL) in C++.

 ### Containers